synthetos/g2/README.md

 ### Edge branch, Build 100.00

-Build 100.xx has a number of changes, mostly related to supporting 3D printing using G2.
+Build 100.xx has a number of changes, mostly related to extending Gcode support and supporting 3D printing using g2core.
 These include temperature controls, auto-bed leveling, planner performance improvements and active JSON comments in Gcode.

 Communications has been advanced to support a linemode protocol to greatly simplify host communications and flow control for very rapid Gcode streams.
 Please read the Communications pages for details.
 Also see the NodeJS G Sender docs if you are building a UI or host controller.

 Build 100.xx also significantly advances the project structure to support multiple processor architectures, hardware configurations and machine configurations in the same code base.
 Motate has been cleaved off into its own subproject.
 We recommend carefully reading the Dev pages if you are coding or compiling.

 #### Functional Changes:
-- Planner improvements to handle extreme cases found in some 3DP slicer outputs
+- **Gcode and CNC Changes**
+  - Included `G10 L10`, `G43`, `G49` tool length offset and added 32 slot tool table
+  - Included `G10 L20` offset mode
+  - Extended `G38.2` probing to also include `G38.3`, `G38.4`, `G38.5`
+  - Homing can now be set to a non-zero switch.
+Homing will set to the travel value of the positive or negative switch, as determined by the search direction.
+This allows homing to home to a maximum - for example - and set the homed location to the non-zero switch.

+- **Planner and Motion Changes**
-- `{jt:...}` Junction Integration Time is now the way to set cornering speeds.
+  - Junction Integration Time `{jt:...}` is now the way to set cornering speeds.
 Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine.
 JT is a normalized scaled factor that is nominally set to 1.000.
 Set to less than 1 for slower cornering (less aggressive), greater than 1 (but probably less than 2) for more aggressive cornering.
 This command replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.
 Attempting to set JA or xJD will return an error.
   - Deprecated `{ja:...}` as it was in support of the Junction Acceleration scheme.
   - Deprecated `{_jd:...}` as it was in support of the Junction Acceleration scheme.

-- Added `{fbs:n}` as a read-only parameter to report the git commit used during compilation

-- Added `{fbc:n}` as a read-only parameter to report the configuration file used during compilation

-- Added `G38.3`, `G38.4`, `G38.5` Gcodes to complete the G38.2 probing suite
+- **3D Printing Support**
+  - Planner improvements to handle extreme cases found in some 3DP slicer outputs
   - Added automatic bed leveling (tramming) using 3 point probe and coordinate rotation

-- Added `{he1:n}`, `{he2:n}`, `{he3:n}` heater control groups.
-These codes are experimental and will change.
+  - Added `{he1:n}`, `{he2:n}`, `{he3:n}` heater control groups

-- Added `{pid1:n}`, `{pid2:n}`, `{pid3:n}` ADC PID groups.
-These codes are experimental and may change.
+  - Added `{pid1:n}`, `{pid2:n}`, `{pid3:n}` ADC PID groups
+  - Note: The semantics of `{he:...}` and `{pid:...}` are still in development and may change.

+- **GPIO Changes**
+  - Changed configuration for `{di1:n}` ... `{di12:n}` somewhat
-- Added `{do1:n}` ... `{do12:n}` digital output controls for controlling general purpose IO such as fans.
-These are experimental and will change.
+  - Added `{do1:n}` ... `{do12:n}` digital output controls for controlling general outputs such as fans

-- Added `{out1:n}` ... `{out12:n}` digital output state readers for reading the condition of do's.
-These are experimental and may change.
+  - Added `{out1:n}` ... `{out12:n}` digital output state readers for reading the condition of do's

+- **Active JSON comments** - i.e. JSON called from Gcode
   - Added `M100 ({...})` active comment.
 Currently only supports temperature setting command.
 The semantics of the temperature commands are experimental and will be changed in later releases.
   - Added `M101 ({...})` "wait-on-event" active comment.
 Currently only supports temperature wait command.
 The semantics of the temperature commands are experimental and will be changed in later releases.

+- **System and Communications**
   - Added `Linemode` communication protocol, and provide guidance to use linemode for much simpler and more reliable application-level flow control
   - Footer format has changed.
 Checksum is no longer supported and has been removed
   - Added `ENQ/ACK handshake`.
 If the host sends an ASCII ENQ (0x05) the board should respond with an ACK (0x06).
 This is provided to facilitate automated testing (See Github/Synthetos/tg_pytest)

-- Homing will now set to the travel value of the positive or negative switch, as determined by the search direction.
-This allows homing to home to a maximum - for example - and set the homed location to the non-zero switche.
+  - Added `{fbs:n}` as a read-only parameter to report the git commit used during compilation
+  - Added `{fbc:n}` as a read-only parameter to report the configuration file used during compilation
   - Exception reports now provide more information about the nature and location of the exception.

-- Made changes to the Status Codes.
-See Status Codes wiki page
+  - Changes to the Status Codes.
+See Status Codes wiki page or error.h
   - Removed `{cv:n}` configuration version tag

-#### G sender
-- Provide links to Node G Sender and instruction how to install and use
+  - Removed code for embedded tests.
+These were a holdover from the TinyGv8 codebase and were not functional in g2.
+The code is now removed from the project.

-#### Project Structure and Motate Changes
+- **Project Structure and Motate**
   - Motate underpinnings and project structure have changed significantly to support multiple processor architectures, boards, and machine configurations cleanly in the same project.
 If this affects you please read up on the wiki.

+- **NodeJS g2core Communcications Module**
+  - A pre-release of the NodeJS g2core communications module that uses Linemode protocol is available here.
+This will be superseded with the official release

 #### Known Issues
 - Communications bug for high-speed transmission
-- sbv300 configuration does not compile
-- Three compile warnings: `Changing start of section by 8 bytes` in ld.exe are thrown.
-These should be ignored (and if you know how to turn them off please let us know).

 ## Earlier Edges